 RELATED: 11-year-old killed in Henderson road rage shooting identified

-The report details that after HPD officers arrived on the scene, they learned from witnesses that a blue Hyundai Elantra and black Chevrolet Traverse were involved in the incident, which led to the vehicles involved colliding and hitting another car.
+The report details that after HPD officers arrived on the scene, they learned from witnesses that a blue Hyundai Elantra and a black Chevrolet Traverse were involved in the incident, which led to the vehicles involved colliding and hitting another car.

 Tyler Matthew Johns was identified as the driver of the Elantra, and Valente Ayala was identified as the driver of the Traverse.